2026 Alpine Skiing World Cup – Women's super-G

-The women's super-G in the 2026 FIS Alpine Skiing World Cup is scheduled to consist of eight events, including the final.
-The season is scheduled to begin at St. Moritz, Switzerland on 14 December 2025 and then to remain in Europe all season, with each race scheduled to occur the day after a downhill, according to the initial schedule released on 12 June 2025.
-Thus, the Di Prampero course in Tarvisio, Italy will host its second-ever World Cup race on 18 January 2026.
+The women's super-G in the 2026 FIS Alpine Skiing World Cup consisted of eight events, including the final.
+The season began at St. Moritz, Switzerland on 14 December 2025 and then remained in Europe all season, with each race planned to occur the day after a downhill, according to the initial schedule released on 12 June 2025, although cancellations and reschedulings changed that plan.
+The Di Prampero course in Tarvisio, Italy hosted a World Cup race on 18 January 2026 for the first time since 2011.
+The season champion was Sofia Goggia of Italy, her first season championship in the discipline.

-The season will be interrupted for the quadrennial 2026 Winter Olympics in three regions in Italy -- Milan, the Stelvio Pass, and Cortina d'Ampezzo—during 6–22 February 2026.
-The Alpine speed skiing events for women are scheduled to take place on the classic Olimpia delle Tofane course at Cortina d'Ampezzo.
-The championship in women's super-G is scheduled to be held on Thursday, 12 February.
+The season was interrupted for the quadrennial 2026 Winter Olympics in three regions in Italy – Milan, the Stelvio Pass, and Cortina d'Ampezzo – during 6–22 February 2026.
+The Alpine speed skiing events for women took place on the classic Olimpia delle Tofane course at Cortina d'Ampezzo.
+The championship in women's super-G was held on Thursday, 12 February, and was won by last season's runner-up in the discipline, Federica Brignone of Italy, who missed virtually all of the season due to an injury suffered at the very end of last season.